 Adorn your porch in oversized ornaments for an easy touch of Christmas flair that the kids are sure to love.

 DIY “JOY” Outdoor Wreath Design | Fyne’s Design

 Create a “JOY” sign with wooden letters and a beautiful wreath for the “O.” We love the ice skates, mittens, etc., too.
 Nice touch!

 DIY Christmas Arrow Sign | The Happy Scraps

 Christmas arrows tell the elves where to go!
 Okay, maybe not, but they sure will look cute on the porch or in the yard.
 And if you buy pre-cut arrows, the project is a pretty simple one!

-Here’s another fun Dollar Store project: a candy cane wreath.
-Use acrylic candy canes from the Dollar Store (or real ones if you prefer) and a styrofoam wreath.
+Here’s another fun and frugal project: a candy cane wreath.
+Use acrylic candy canes from the Dollar Store (or real ones if you prefer) with a hot glue gun and some string.
 It’s easy peasy.

 Snowman porch columns are simple and so cute!
 You can easily make these with materials you already have at home.
 Frugal decor is the best decor!

 Terracotta Christmas Tree | The Best Ideas for Kids

 Create a terracotta Christmas tree with your old flower pots.
 This is a wonderful project for the kids!
 Display it indoors or outdoors.